The JUNO experiment and its electronics readout system: Electronics readout system

 \subsection{3-inch PMTs readout system}

 The readout system of the 25600 SPMTs is similar to the one of the LPMTs, in particular for the outside water part.
 128 SPMTs are connected to an underwater box.
-The underwater box includes 3 stages: the high voltage power supplies (same high voltage unit as for the 20 PMTs), splitting signals, the readout and digitization of the signal.
-On the ABC front-end card, an FPGA controls 8 Charge And Time Integrated Read Out Chip (CATIROC) ASICs that perform the readout and the digitization.
+The underwater box includes 3 stages: the high voltage power supplies (same high voltage unit as for the LPMTs), splitting signals, the readout and digitization of the signal.
+On the ASIC Battery Card (ABC) front-end card, an FPGA controls 8 Charge And Time Integrated Read Out Chip (CATIROC) ASICs \cite{conforti2021catiroc} that perform the readout and the digitization.
 CATIROC ASICs are designed to work in single photo-electron mode.
 They provide a charge measurement over a dynamic range from 1 to several hundreds of photo-electrons.
 The 200 underwater boxes from the SPMTs are connected to the outside water system in the same way as for the LPMTs.
-As the data of SPMTs have reduced systematic, those data serve as calibration gauge for the LPMTs data.
+As the data of SPMTs have reduced systematics, those data are used to correct the energy reconstruction of the LPMTs data.
 The SPMT system are also designed to increase the JUNO dynamic range.
 In addition, SPMTs improve the muon tracking and give complementary information for supernova studies and for solar oscillation parameter measurements.